-The management of Commonwealth environmental water relies on considerable advice and assistance from local organisations, state governments and others.
+The management of Commonwealth environmental water relies on considerable advice and assistance from others.
 Individuals and groups within the Murray-Darling Basin community are encouraged to submit suggestions for the management of Commonwealth environmental water.
-Please contact the Office via: ewater@environment.gov.au.
+Please contact the Commonwealth Environmental Water Office via: ewater@environment.gov.au.